 Professor Ian Aird – A Time to Die?

-Recently I came across Hugh McLeave’s biography of Professor Ian Aird entitled ‘A Time to Heal’.
-In it Aird is described as having been ‘a brilliant surgeon, an inspired teacher and one of the great medical personalities of his generation’.
-He was also, if I have my family tree correct, my grandfather’s cousin.
 Born in 1905 in Edinburgh he attended George Watson’s College where school certificates record he never achieved anything less than ‘Excellent’ and where contemporaries described him as one who ‘could not help himself, being a perfectionist’.
 He subsequent studied medicine at Edinburgh University and embarked on a career which, in time, saw him rise to become Professor of Surgery at the Hammersmith Postgraduate Medical School.
 Here he became best known for separating Siamese twins, most notably the Nigerian pair of Boko and Tomu.
-Dying in 1962, five years before I was born, meant I never met him but photographs of him are strangely familiar as, in appearance, he bore a striking similarity to my Uncle John.
+Dying in 1962, five years before I was born, I never met him but photographs of him are strangely familiar as, in appearance, he bore a striking similarity to my Uncle John.

 Few, despite his pioneering work, remember him today and I have only once in my own career come across anybody for whom his name meant anything.
 My first house job was in Bristol, working as part of a urological firm in Southmead Hospital.
-The consultant under whom I worked, Mr Roger Feneley, had himself studied from Aird’s Textbook of Surgery, and he took some delight in imagining he was nurturing ‘the young Aird’ to become a fine surgeon in his own right.
-Disappointingly, I suspect, for Mr Feneley, I was in no way cut out for surgery and chose instead to become just a GP’, a decision that has led to an equally satisfying career.
+The consultant under whom I worked, Mr Roger Feneley, had himself studied from Aird’s Textbook of Surgery, and he took some delight in imagining he was nurturing ‘the young Aird’ on the way to becoming a fine surgeon in his own right.
+Disappointingly, I suspect, for Mr Feneley, I was in no way cut out for surgery and chose instead to become just a GP’, a decision that led to an equally satisfying career.

 That textbook of surgery was not the last thing that Ian Aird wrote.
-His final words were found in a notebook alongside a Bible opened at Ecclesiastes 3 where he appeared to have been reading these words: ‘To everything there is a season, and a time to every purpose under the heaven: a time to be born and a time to die’.
-This is what, in a ‘bold and unequivocal hand’, he had written:
+His final words were found in a notebook alongside a Bible opened in the page where the following words can be found:

 ‘To the Hammersmith Coroner: I have taken a fairly substantial dose of barbiturates.
 I have never taken a drug before in my life.
 I have passed my apogee.
 My skill is going and I am in deep despair.
 I find myself in unmitigated gloom.
 Although I am a sincere and practising Christian, I cannot continue.
 I have burnt myself out.
 There is too much to do.
 I cannot write my book again.
-My department has produced the electronic control of patients in operating theatres, done the first intra-cardiac operations, transplanted the first kidney homografts in Britain, shown the connection between blood groups and disease – and there has been no distinction given to us…Ian Aird
+My department has produced the electronic control of patients in operating theatres, done the first intra-cardiac operations, transplanted the first kidney homografts in Britain, shown the connection between blood groups and disease – and there has been no distinction given to us…Ian Aird’

 McLeave, who knew Aird well, interpreted that final comment, not as an embittered comment at the lack of personal recognition, such was not his nature, but rather as a reflection of the struggles he’d long had in attracting funding for his work and the active discouragement he’d experienced from within the medical profession.
 The frustration that he was not achieving all that he could, together with his own excessively high standards that fuelled that frustration, culminated in producing the emotional distress with which he no longer felt able to cope.